i49/hibiscus/schema-basics.md

 ### 3.7. assertion
 `assertion` facet is so powerful tool that it allows you to add arbitrary assertions on the type.
-This facet can be all types except `null` type.
+This facet can be applied to all types except `null` type.

 `assertion` facet receives two lambda expressions as its parameters.
 The first one is `Predicate` functional interface that returns `true` if the assertion succeeded and returns `false` if the assertion failed.
-The second parameter supplies a message for problem to be reported when the assertion failed.
+The second parameter supplies a message for the problem to be reported when the assertion failed.

 The following `integer` type accepts only even numbers.
 ```java